baggepinnen/LowLevelParticleFilters.jl/docs/src/discretization.md

 x(t+1) = Ax(t) + Bu(t)\\
 y(t) = Cx(t) + Du(t)
 ```
 can be discretized using [`ControlSystems.c2d`](https://juliacontrol.github.io/ControlSystems.jl/latest/lib/synthesis/#ControlSystems.c2d), which defaults to a zero-order hold discretization.
+See the example below for more info.

 ## Covariance matrices
 Covariance matrices for continuous-time noise processes can be discretized using